Kidney transplant

 Our renal team is with you from start to finish, ensuring you feel supported throughout your treatment.

-World-leading renal specialists
+World-leading surgeons and kidney specialists

 Our highly experienced renal consultants are leaders in their field, having trained at London’s top teaching hospitals.